Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 ### Disclaimer {#disclaimer .unnumbered}

 LISP-STAT is an experimental program.
-It has not been extensively tested.
-The corporate sponsor, Symbolics Pte Ltd, takes no responsibility for losses or damages resulting directly or indirectly from the use of this program.
+Although it is in daily use on several projects, the corporate sponsor, Symbolics Pte Ltd, takes no responsibility for losses or damages resulting directly or indirectly from the use of this program.